GitHub-TC/EmpyrionScripting/README.md

 + {{entitiesbyid @root ids}}
   + Get nearby Entity (with same faction) with IDs in (id1;id2;id3)

+### CustomHelpers (deconstruct)
++ {{deconstruct @root entity container}}
+   + Deconstruct the entity 'entity' and moves parts to container named as 'container''
+   + Note: The core of the structure must be called 'Core-Destruct-ID' (where ID stands for the id of the structure)

 ## SaveGame scripts
 This special form of scripts can be stored in the SaveGame.
 The basic path for this is the